Overview of Colleges Offering Dietetics Majors

 Introduction to Dietetics and Human Nutrition

-In this course, students learn about the role of a dietician, both from a historical and modern perspective.
+In this course, students learn about the role of a dietitian, both from a historical and modern perspective.
 The course also covers topical issues in the field of dietetics and nutrition, including health care trends, relevant governmental policies and legislation, and ethics.
 Students might also learn how to develop a professional portfolio.

 Medical Nutrition Therapy